PSS2134/JeevaAI/README.md

 Technologies used in the project:

 1. MERN
-2. Multery + GridFS for Audio File Storage
+2. Multer + GridFS for Audio File Storage